john-science/john-science.github.io/x/dice_heist.md

 Zealots are told that Dherm'Gorphyek was the name of a mortal Goblin once.
 That the Dice Goblin is more interested in earthly matters than most gods because he remembers being mortal (or at least tries to).
 He appears in the dreams of the new Zealot and shares with them the full story of his life as a mortal, leading to deification.

 It is not like a god to share his faults, or be personal in any way.
-But perhaps Dherm'Gorphyek is expecting to spend eternity in a tavern drinking and gambling with this person, and the barriers are no longer necessary.
+But perhaps Dherm'Gorphyek is expecting to spend eternity in an inn feasting and gambling with this person, and the barriers are no longer necessary.

 #### The Mortal Life of Dherm'Gorphyek